Skip to main content

 San Francisco Used Cooking Oil Pickup FAQ

-Scheduling used cooking oil pickup in San Francisco takes less than a minute.
-Call us or fill out the request form on this page with your restaurant name, address, and preferred pickup day.
-We confirm your spot on our established San Francisco route within two hours of your request.
-Most San Francisco restaurants are added to a route within one week, whether you are in Chinatown along Stockton or Grant, in North Beach along Columbus, at Fisherman's Wharf or along the Embarcadero, in SoMa near Moscone Center, on Mission Street or Valencia Street in the Mission, in the Castro or Hayes Valley, in the Marina or Cow Hollow, along Clement Street or Geary Boulevard in the Richmond, or along Irving, Noriega, or Taraval in the Sunset.
-We coordinate pickup timing around your kitchen schedule so the process never interrupts service, and our drivers know the alley access in Chinatown along Ross Alley and Spofford Alley, the loading-zone restrictions in SoMa and the Financial District, the curb-side pickup windows on Valencia and 24th Street in the Mission, the early-morning service requirements for the Fisherman's Wharf operators, and the parking enforcement patterns in the Marina, Pacific Heights, and the Richmond and Sunset corridors.
-Once scheduled, your pickups happen automatically on the same day each week or every other week, depending on your oil volume and container size.
-No contracts required and you can adjust your schedule anytime by calling or texting.
+Booking San Francisco pickup takes under a minute.
+Drop your restaurant name, address, and preferred pickup day into the form on this page or call it in, and we confirm your place on the established San Francisco route.
+Kitchens usually join within a week, whether you are in Chinatown along Stockton or Grant, in North Beach along Columbus, at Fisherman's Wharf or on the Embarcadero, in SoMa near Moscone Center, on Mission Street or Valencia Street in the Mission, in the Castro or Hayes Valley, in the Marina or Cow Hollow, along Clement Street or Geary Boulevard in the Richmond, or on Irving, Noriega, or Taraval in the Sunset.
+We shape the timing around your own service hours so pickup never interrupts the line, and our drivers already work the alley access in Chinatown along Ross Alley and Spofford Alley, the loading-zone limits in SoMa and the Financial District, the curb-side windows on Valencia and 24th Street, the early-morning service the Fisherman's Wharf operators need, and the parking enforcement across the Marina, Pacific Heights, and the Richmond and Sunset corridors.
+After that the truck returns on the same day each week or every other week based on your volume and container size, with no contract and easy changes by call or text.

 Our San Francisco service area covers every neighborhood inside the city limits, from Fisherman's Wharf, North Beach, and the Embarcadero in the northeast, through Chinatown, Russian Hill, Nob Hill, and the Financial District, south through SoMa, Mid-Market, the Tenderloin, and Hayes Valley, into the Mission District, the Castro, Noe Valley, Bernal Heights, and the Excelsior, west through Pacific Heights, Japantown, the Marina, and Cow Hollow, and out west through the Richmond District along Clement and Geary and the Sunset District along Irving, Noriega, and Taraval to the ocean.
 We service restaurants in the Pacific Renaissance Plaza area of Chinatown, the Ferry Building and Embarcadero corridor, the Moscone Center and Yerba Buena restaurant cluster in SoMa, the Mission Street and Valencia Street corridors, the Fillmore and Japantown strips, the Clement Street and inner Geary dim sum and seafood cluster, the Irving Street and Taraval Street outer Sunset corridor, and the dense Tenderloin pho and West African strip.
 Catering kitchens, ghost kitchens, school and university dining at San Francisco State, City College of San Francisco, USF, and SFUSD, hospital food service at UCSF, CPMC, and Saint Francis Memorial, senior living dining rooms, hotel restaurants, and event-catering operations across the city are all welcome on the same route.